 Overviews of the 5 best automated end to end testing tools

 #1 Katalon - Software quality management platform

-The Katalon Platform is an end-to-end test automation solution that supports automated tests at both UI and API layers, simplifying these processes, and expanding test coverage while reducing cost and effort.
+The Katalon Platform is an end-to-end test automation solution that supports automated tests at both UI and API layers with AI-powered testing features, simplifying these processes, and expanding test coverage while reducing cost and effort.